RoshanC99/password-generator/README.md

 Password-Generator

-This python code generates random 16 character length password for your personal, school, or work accounts
+This python code generates random password for your personal, school, or work accounts

 Requirements to run the code: